ianjamesx/IansGradingApp/README.md

 Notes:

 App should compile to a build/ directory in main directory on compilation.
 Tables should be auto generated and inserted during first one (this may cause some issues with table constraints)
+If errors on table insert, try rebuilding (running run.sh) multiple times until all tables are force-inserted